 Plant Tissue Culture owes its origin to the ideas of the German Scientist, Haberlandt, in the beginning of the 20th century.
 This was just the beginning of the tissue culture; thereafter in 70's began the commercialization of the technology.
 Currently the world is revolving around it due to predicated future grain shortage; green house effect and total environmental disbalance.

-Keeping all these factors in mind and to support mankind Titan Media had taken steps and introduced an extensive range of Ready to use PTC Medium; PTC Medium Ingredients like Plant Growth Regulators or Phytoharmones (Auxins; Cytokinins; Gibberellins; Abscisic and & Others), Macro & Micro Nutrients (Nitrogen; Potasssium; Phosphorus; Sulphur; Magnesium; Calcium; Boron; Zinc; Iron; Iodine; Vitamins; Amino acids; Carbohydrates & Others), Gelling Agents (Gelrite; Agar Agar & Others); Adsorbing Agents; Buffering Agents; Pure Antibiotics and range of products used in the process.
+Keeping all these factors in mind and to support mankind Titan Media had taken steps and introduced an extensive range of Ready to use PTC Medium; PTC Medium Ingredients like lant Growth Regulators or Phytoharmones (Auxins; Cytokinins; Gibberellins; Abscisic and & Others), Macro & Micro Nutrients (Nitrogen; Potasssium; Phosphorus; Sulphur; Magnesium; Calcium; Boron; Zinc; Iron; Iodine; Vitamins; Amino acids; Carbohydrates & Others), Gelling Agents (Gelrite; Agar Agar & Others); Adsorbing Agents; Buffering Agents; Pure Antibiotics and range of products used in the process.

 Plant Tissue Culture Media Preparation is based on the unique property of the cell-totipotency.
 The cell-totipotency is the ability of the plant cell to regenerate into whole plant.
 In this process the excised bud is transferred into a tube containing a sterile nutrient medium.
-The success of tissue culture depends very much on the stage of explant selected, the sterilization period and the type of culture media used; different types of plants require different sets of culture media.
+The success of plant tissue culture media depends very much on the stage of explant selected, the sterilization period and the type of culture media used; different types of plants require different sets of culture media.
 Plant tissues are grown in vitro on artificial media, which supply the nutrients necessary for growth.
 The success of plant culture as a means of plant propagation is greatly influenced by the nature of the culture medium used.
-The rich tissue culture media provides a good nutrient source for bacteria and fungi, therefore precautions against microbial contamination must be taken in all in vitro procedures.
+The rich plant tissue culture media provides a good nutrient source for bacteria and fungi, therefore precautions against microbial contamination must be taken in all in vitro procedures.